2023 Most Popular Biological & Biomedical Sciences Master's Degree Schools in the Great Lakes Region

 About 60% of the students majoring in biological and biomedical sciences at the school are women while 40% are male.

-Out of the 79 schools in the Great Lakes Region that were part of this year’s ranking, Miami University - Oxford landed the # 3 spot on the list.
-Miami University - Oxford is a large public school located in the town of Oxford.
+A rank of #3 on this year’s list means Miami University - Oxford is a great place for biological and biomedical sciences students working on their master’s degree.
+Miami University - Oxford is a large public school located in the fringe town of Oxford.

 About 83% of the students majoring in biological and biomedical sciences at the school are women while 17% are male.